cavalryjim/agilephd_blog/content/posts/zero_knowledge_proof_example.md

 date = 2024-08-06
 +++

 Here is a simple Python example that demonstrates a zero-knowledge proof.
-Keeping with the senario descripted in [an earlier introduction to zero-knowledge proofs](https://blog.agilephd.com/posts/zero_knowlege_proof/), we will use the color-blind friend and colored balls scenario as the context.
+Keeping with the senario described in [an earlier introduction to zero-knowledge proofs](https://blog.agilephd.com/posts/zero_knowlege_proof/), I will use the color-blind friend and colored balls scenario as the context.

-In this example, we will simulate the process where the prover wants to prove to the verifier whether he can distinguish between two balls of different colors without revealing which is which.
+In this example, I will simulate the process where the prover wants to prove to the verifier, who is color-blind, whether he can distinguish between two balls of different colors without revealing which is which.

 ### The Code

 As a note, this code could be utilized in any coding environment but I would recommend a Jupyter Notebook.
 A version of the code mentioned in this post can be viewed on [GitHub](https://github.com/cavalryjim/zkp_example).

+#### ZKP Class

 This class contains two balls and methods to shuffle them and verify their order.